Energy-efficient and comfortable day-care centres and schools in Kyiv

 “This project has exceeded all expectations and at the same time come in on budget.
 The CO2 emissions have decreased by 11,000 tonnes annually, over 3,000 tonnes more than estimated, and the heat usage has decreased by 40,000 gigacalories, 10,000 gigacalories more than estimated,” says Ulf Bojö, Senior Investment Manager at NEFCO.

 The monitoring of the project results shows that the project led to huge cost savings in energy consumption between 2015 and 2018, amounting to UAH 100 million (EUR 3.4 million).
 In total, the project has benefitted 140,000 children and staff in Kyiv, as the buildings are now more comfortable and the learning environment has improved.

+The success of the completed project in Kyiv laid the foundation for further energy efficiency implementations in the city and served as a testing ground for energy performance contracting legislation.
 A new large-scale energy-efficiency project is currently being developed with Kyiv City that will include about 450 further public buildings: day-care centres, schools and other institutions.
 Repairs of individual heating substations in these public buildings will benefit an additional 180,000 children and staff in day-care centres and schools in Kyiv.
 The total budget for this project will be EUR 7.25 million.

 “We have established excellent cooperation with the Kyiv City Administration, and with these two projects the heat regulation will have been modernised in most of the public buildings in Kyiv.
 This is being made possible thanks to the commitment by Kyiv City to renovate the buildings and improve the learning environments, while, at the same time, significantly reducing the environmental impact,” Ulf Bojö points out.